AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/engage/account-filters.md

    ![](assets/eight.png)

-If you use the "is any" qualifier, you may want to utilize [constraints](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-a-constraint-to-a-smart-list-filter.md) to narrow your search results.
+If you use the "[!UICONTROL is any]" qualifier, you may want to utilize [constraints](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-a-constraint-to-a-smart-list-filter.md) to narrow your search results.
 Add as many as you'd like!

    ![](assets/nine.png)

-Set "Include Children" to false if you only want members from the single, top-level account.
-Select true if you want members from all child accounts.
+Set "[!UICONTROL Include Children]" to **[!UICONTROL false]** if you only want members from the single, top-level account.
+Select **[!UICONTROL true]** if you want members from all child accounts.

    ![](assets/ten.png)